-Rules at Concord Academy have evolved over time to protect individual students from behavior that is not healthy or safe.
+Rules at Concord Academy have evolved over time to protect individual students and the community from behavior that is not healthy or safe.
 Concord Academy’s rules attempt to foster the cohesion and morale of the community and enhance education by discouraging impediments to learning.
 We expect students to support the work of the school, to accept the obligations of loyal cooperation among all members of the school community, and to show respect for themselves and others.
 Actions that undermine common aspirations, violate the rights of individuals, or repudiate the principles of the school’s mission will not be tolerated.

 The harassment policy and grievance procedures are outlined in the Appendices of this handbook.
 Protocols for incidents of sexual assault are located in the Student Life Office, included in house faculty notebooks, and posted in each student house.